Find Affordable College Courses

 About 53% of the students majoring in communication and journalism at the school are women while 47% are male.

-Read full report on Communication & Journalism at Bridgewater State University
+Full Communication & Journalism at Bridgewater State University Report

-University of New Hampshire - Main Campus did quite well in this year’s ranking of the most popular places for communication and journalism students to get a bachelor’s degree.
-It came in at #11 on the list.
-Located in the suburb of Durham, UNH is a public college with a fairly large student population.
+University of New Hampshire - Main Campus came in at #11 in this year’s edition of the Most Popular Communication & Journalism Bachelor’s Degree Schools in the New England Region ranking.
+Located in the suburb of Durham, UNH is a public college with a large student population.

 Of the 149 students majoring in communication and journalism at UNH, 36% are male and 64% are female.